drimo-ai/CreatiLayout/README.md

 **Layout Designer** 🎨: A layout planner leveraging the power of large language models to convert various user inputs (e.g., center points, masks, scribbles) into standardized layouts.

 ## 🔥 News
+- **2025-3-10**: We release **CreatiLayout-FLUX**, which empowers FLUX.1-dev for layout-to-image generation and achieves more precise rendering of spatial relationships and attributes.
 - **2025-1-30**: We propose **CreatiLayout-LoRA**, which achieves layout control with fewer additional parameters.